-Amy Kang
+Amy Kang (co-founder)

 Cellist Amy Kang actively explores a broad spectrum of musical genres.
 Equally at home in both the concert hall and downtown venues, Amy performs as a classical chamber musician as well as with New Music, contemporary jazz, and Latin American ensembles.
 Recent performances have brought her to the stages of Carnegie Hall, Lincoln Center, and 92nd St Y, as well as other notable venues in Argentina, Japan, Panama, Poland, and South Korea.
 She studied with the great cellist and teacher Fred Sherry, and plays on her recently acquired cello labeled Johannes Gagliano, made in Naples in 1803.